itsluap/luap-server/resources/[qb]/[ui]/indigo-cityhall/README.md

 - Ability to add multiple cityhall locations
 - Ability to add nultiple driving school locations
 - Ability to take driving lessons
-- indigo-target integration, this is optional
+- qb-target integration, this is optional
 - PolyZone and qb-core DrawText integration, this is optional

 ## Installation